<< Go Back up to Region ‘Los Angeles: Hollywood’

 In 1948 CBS returned to the theatre for a time, then in 1954 it was reopened as the Fox Theatre, showing movies again.

 In the Fall of 1959 the theatre was renamed as the Pix, after Pacific Theatres took it over from Fox West Coast.
-In 1975 the premiere of “Jaws” was held at the theatre, then in 1976 the premiere of “Rocky”
+In 1975 the premiere of Jaws was held at the theatre, then in 1976 the premiere of Rocky .
+Latterly it tended to run Spanish-language films until its eventual closure in the mid-1980s.

-In early 1985 the Nederlander Organization reopened the theatre as the Henry Fonda Theatre (Fonda had played a long-running engagement at the theatre) after a $1.2 million renovation, with a gala dedication ceremony on 10th February 1985 hosted by James Stewart and Debbie Reynolds.
-Total seating capacity was reported as 863.
+A gala dedication ceremony was held on 10th February 1985 hosted by James Stewart and Debbie Reynolds.
+Total seating capacity of the renovated legitimate theatre was reported as 863.

 The first production was a stage adaptation of one of Fonda’s favorite films, Twelve Angry Men, with a cast including veterans Jack Klugman, Howard Hesseman and Ken Kercheval.
 Later productions included Glengarry Glen Ross and Driving Miss Daisy.

 In 2002 the theatre was leased to a group who wanted to return the theatre to its “roaring twenties” roots.
-The space was reinvented as a music venue called the Music Box@Fonda and whereas the Orchestra seats were removed and the floor leveled to the stage, other historic details were revealed after many years of being covered-up, such as the deep alcoves flanking the proscenium arch.
+The space was reinvented as a music venue called the Music Box@Fonda and whereas the Orchestra (main level) seats were removed and the floor leveled to the stage, other historic details were revealed after many years of being covered-up, such as the deep alcoves flanking the proscenium arch.
 The theatre enjoyed a long run as a highly successful music venue and nightclub until January 2012.

-In March 2012 Goldenvoice took over the lease and changed the name back to the Fonda Theatre.
 The Fonda continues to be a popular and vibrant live entertainment venue in the heart of Hollywood.
 The Fonda was recently named top music venue in L.A. (number 1 out of 50) by Los Angeles music critics.

 As of mid-2019 the Fonda Theatre does not offer tours however they have a packed schedule of live entertainment and concerts.
-Check out the Fonda Theatre’s event calendar
+Check out the Fonda Theatre’s event calendar for events and online booking.

-Photographs copyright © 2002-2021 Mike Hume/historictheatrephotos.com unless otherwise noted.
+Photographs copyright © 2002-2024 Mike Hume / Historic Theatre Photos unless otherwise noted.

-Text copyright © 2017-2021 Mike Hume/historictheatrephotos.com.
+Text copyright © 2017-2024 Mike Hume / Historic Theatre Photos.

-For photograph licensing and/or re-use contact me here.
+For photograph licensing and/or re-use contact me here .

-Follow Mike Hume’s Historic Theatre Photography: | ![]() |
+Follow Mike Hume’s Historic Theatre Photography: |